How to address violence in the news with your students.

 Once the classroom layout has been set up, you can create students and drag them to specific seats in the class.
-There's also a tool that automatically shuffles students according to your seating preference for behavior, reading levels, gender, and more.
-You can project the chart on a screen in your classroom, displaying student behavior "scores" and adding or removing points during class, and use the tool to create and keep track of student information and seats across one or multiple classes.
+There's also a tool that automatically shuffles students according to your seating preference for behavior, reading level, gender, and more.
+You can choose to project the chart on a screen in your classroom, displaying student behavior "scores" and adding or removing points during class, and you can use the tool to create and keep track of student information and seats across one or multiple classes.
 Each student can be assigned an uploaded photo or a fun avatar.
 When behavior points are given or taken away, the site will play a sound, and a number is displayed next to each student's avatar reflecting their current behavior "status."
 You can also add notes whenever giving or taking away points.
 Students and parents can download the Class Charts app to their Android or iOS device and monitor their own progress.